Likelihood-free inference of phylogenetic tree posterior distributions: Introduction

-The genomes of living species evolve over time through a process that involves mutations and selection.
-Reconstructing the evolutionary history of a set of contemporaneous sequences is a central task in genomics \citep{kapli_phylogenetic_2020}: it is used to understand how extant species have evolved from common ancestors \citep{alvarez-carretero_species-level_2022}, how bacterial resistances to drugs have emerged and been disseminated \citep{10.1111/j.1574-6968.2007.00757.x}, and how epidemics are spreading \cite{hadfield_nextstrain_2018}.
-A key object in this endeavor is the phylogeny, a bifurcating tree summarizing the succession of transformations of the sequence that lead to the current observed diversity from a single ancestor.
-For the past twenty years, the field of phylogenetic reconstruction has been largely dominated by approaches based on probabilistic models of sequence evolution \citep{lartillot_bayesian_2004,le_improved_2008,munoz-gomez_site-and-branch-heterogeneous_2022}.
-These models are typically continous time markov processes parameterized by the phylogeny and other values such as the rates at which a given aminoacid or nucleotide substitutes into another one.
-Existing reconstruction methods look for the phylogeny maximizing the likelihood of the sequences under such a model~\citep{minh2020IQ-TREE,price2010FastTree} or, in a Bayesian perspective, aim at sampling from the posterior distribution of the phylogeny given the sequences through Monte Carlo strategies~\citep{huelsenbeck2001MRBAYES,hohna2016RevBayes,bouchard2012phylogenetic} or approximate this posterior distribution through variational inference~\citep{zhang2018variational,xie2023artree,zhou2024phylogfn,duan2024phylogen}.
-Across all these approaches, a major hurdle is the computational cost of evaluating the likelihood function which is required for numerical optimization in maximum likelihood estimators, and to compute acceptance probability in sampling strategies or the evidence lower bound (ELBO) objective to be maximized in variational inference.
-The likelihood for any single phylogeny is computed through a costly pruning algorithm~\citep{felsenstein1981evolutionary} and exploring the set of possible tree topologies---$(2n-5)!!$ for a phylogeny over $n$ leaves---even heuristically requires many such evaluations.
-Furthermore, just making this computation feasible has forced the evolutionary genomics community to focus its effort on probabilistic models that make simplifying assumptions such as independence and identical distribution of the evolution at each position in the sequence, or the absence of natural selection.
-These simplifications are known to produce unrealistic sets of sequences~\citep{trost2024simulations}, artifacts in reconstructed phylogenies~\citep{telford2005consideration}, and imped our ability to understand the evolutionary history of living species.
+Across all these approaches, a major hurdle is the computational cost of evaluating the likelihood function, which is required either for maximizing the likelihood, computing acceptance probabilities in sampling strategies, or computing the evidence lower bound (ELBO) objective in the case of variational inference.
+For any single phylogeny, the likelihood is computed through a costly pruning algorithm~\citep{felsenstein1981evolutionary} and many such evaluations are required to heuristically explore the set of possible tree topologies---$(2N-5)!!$ for a phylogeny over $N$ leaves.
+Furthermore, just making this computation feasible has resulted in a focus on probabilistic models that make simplifying assumptions such as independence and identical distribution of the evolutionary process at each position in the sequence, or the absence of natural selection.
+These simplifications are known to produce unrealistic sets of sequences~\citep{trost2024simulations}, artifacts in reconstructed phylogenies~\citep{telford2005consideration}, and impede our ability to understand the evolutionary history of living species.